SantiM01/Senior-Project/new_model_comparison.md

 This histogram shows the Mean Absolute Error distribution for the Linear Regression model.
 Most of the predictions are at the lower end, between 0 and 3, which is a good sign overall.
 However, there are a few instances where the error jumps significantly sclose to 15 and beyond, which indicates the model struggles with certain outliers.
 While generally more accurate than a dummy model, Linear Regression clearly has moments where it makes errors.

 ![rush_mae_hist_rand_for_mae_non](https://github.com/user-attachments/assets/1671cccf-8fae-4c89-a286-c34e44f97c32)
+This histogram shows the Mean Absolute Error distribution for the Random Forest model.
+Almost all the predictions are tightly packed between 0 and 3, with few predictions straying from that range.
+Compared to the other models, Random Forest shows the most consistent and accurate results, with very few large errors.
+It’s clear from this plot that Random Forest handled the predictions much better overall.

 ![rush_combined_mae_hist_non](https://github.com/user-attachments/assets/2f31bd9b-b546-456b-881f-2bac99090482)